linode/terraform-provider-linode/docs/resources/instance.md

 * `booted` - (Optional) If true, then the instance is kept or converted into in a running state.
 If false, the instance will be shutdown.
 If unspecified, the Linode's power status will not be managed by the Provider.

 * [`interface`](#interface) - (Optional) A list of network interfaces to be assigned to the Linode on creation.
 If an explicit config or disk is defined, interfaces must be declared in the [`config` block](#configs).

+* `group` - (Optional, Deprecated) A deprecated property denoting a group label for this Linode.
+We recommend using the `tags` attribute instead.

 ### Simplified Resource Arguments